National History Day: Preliminaries

 In the preliminary rounds, each entry presents its project before a panel of three judges.
 In the case of the paper and website categories, the projects are reviewed by the judges before the presentations, while performances, documentaries, and exhibits are seen by the judges for the first time at the presentation.
 The top 2 entries in the senior, and junior division advance to the national contest.
 Judges in each room advance one entry to the final round of judging.
 Each room reviews approximately 9-10 entries.

 Finals

 Competitors that have advanced to the final round have their projects judged by a panel of three new judges, but the students are not interviewed in this round.
 Their project then has to stand alone for the final judging.

 The awards for first, second, and third place at the national level are $1000, $500, and $250, respectively.
 "Outstanding Entry" awards are also given to two projects from each state: one junior entry and one senior entry.
 There are also more than a dozen special prizes awarded worth between $250 and $10,000.
+Special prizes may also provide special opportunities.
+For example, 2025 Individual documentary category winners will have the opportunity to partake in virtual mentorship sessions with filmmaker Ken Burns and Library of Congress Lavine/Ken Burns Prize for Film finalists.

 Impact on students

-An independent study conducted in 2011 demonstrated that students who participate in the National History Day Contest outperform their non-participating peers and score higher on standardized tests, although this might be a reflection on the type of students who choose to participate in National History Day - those who seek to challenge themselves.
+In 2011 several researchers from Rockman et al published a study examining the competition's impact on participating students.
+Funded by the National History Day organization and an independent funder, the study focused on students from New Jersey, Texas, South Carolina, and Colorado, examining both students who participated in the contest and those who did not.
+Findings indicated that participating students were more likely to outperform the non-participating students scholastically; researchers noted that "Although it is difficult to credit any single program with student success, there are clear and consistent indications that academic performance improves with successive years of NHD participation."